Findings and Figures

 Lastly, in panel (c), we count unique implementing agencies each year.
 As we can see, in 2022, the number of public agencies announcing at least one new industrial policy worldwide was nearly an order of magnitude higher than in 2010.

 Note on Figure 2: Juhász et al. (2025).
-This figure shows the time-trend of industrial policy between 2010-2022.
+This figure illustrates the time trend of industrial policy from 2010 to 2022.
 We follow GTA guidance and use only policies recorded by the GTA in the same year that they were announced for this exercise.
 The figure is presented as an index with the year 2010 set as the base year (indexed to 100).
-Panel (a) shows all industrial policies, panel (b) shows excludes policies directed at specific firms, panel (c) shows the entities implementing industrial policy.
+Panel (a) shows all industrial policies, panel (b) shows policies that are directed at specific firms, and panel (c) shows the entities implementing industrial policy.

 Figure 2.
 Time Trend of Industrial Policy Activity